Generalized compressible flows and solutions of the H(div) geodesic problem: Introduction

+among generalized flows satisfying appropriate constraints enforcing a generalized version of \eqref{eq:isotch} and the coupling between initial and final times.
+Choosing the correct form for such constraints is not trivial.
+It is the first contribution of the paper to define a formulation that allows to prove existence of minimizers while retaining uniqueness for short time in the smooth setting.

-It should be noted that the cone construction has been developed and used extensively in \cite{liero2018optimal} in order to characterize the metric side of the Wasserstein-Fisher-Rao (WFR) distance (which is also called Hellinger-Kantorovich distance) on the space of positive Radon measures.
+It should be noted that the cone construction has been developed and used extensively in \cite{liero2018optimal,chizat2018unbalanced} in order to characterize the metric side of the Wasserstein-Fisher-Rao (WFR) distance (which is also called Hellinger-Kantorovich distance) on the space of positive Radon measures.
 In fact, as noted in \cite{gallouet2017camassa} this has the same relation to the CH equation as the Wasserstein $L^2$ distance does to the incompressible Euler equations.
-In the geodesic problem associated the WFR distance the isotropy subgroup relation in \eqref{eq:isotchgen} is used to prescribe the initial and final density.
-The resulting problem can then be expressed without recurring to the cone construction, yielding an optimal entropy-transport problem, a widespread form of unbalanced optimal transport based on the Kullback-Leibler divergence \cite{chizat2018unbalanced,chizat2018interpolating,liero2018optimal}.
-Unfortunately, we cannot easily relate such a formulation to our generalized CH problem and in fact this latter does not coincide with a multi-marginal entropy-transport problem.
-This means that we will develop our construction on the cone without looking at the possibility of reducing the problem using objects defined on the base space $M$ only.
+In the geodesic problem associated the WFR distance a relation similar to \eqref{eq:isotch} is used to prescribe the initial and final density.
+The resulting problem coincides with the so-called optimal entropy-transport problem, a widespread form of unbalanced optimal transport based on the Kullback-Leibler divergence \cite{chizat2018unbalanced,chizat2018interpolating,liero2018optimal}.